Zorroa/zorroa-js-frontend-library/README.md

 - Never use sleep(), hardcoded amounts of time are extremely brittle
 - Use explicit waits liberally (for DOM conditions or events) -- For example, if you load a page and try to click something on it immeidately, it may not be created or visible or ready on the first frame.
-Wait until it has been located and is visible, e.g., see waitForCssElementVisible()
+Wait until it has been located and is visible, e.g., see waitForElementVisible()
 - Use assertions liberally, e.g., Jest's expect().
 Tests should fail quick & early.
 - selenium.js: factored test utility functions, some specific to Zorroa.
 -- `login()` / `logout()` -- Logs into a Zorroa app. login() logs out first, use this whenever you need to have a fresh session.
--- `waitForIdle()` -- Wait for any pending server requests to complete -- `waitForCssElementVisible()` -- Wait until the given css selector is visible
+-- `waitForIdle()` -- Wait for any pending server requests to complete -- `waitForElementVisible()` -- Wait until the given css selector is visible
 - api.js: functions that the tests are allowed to call directly.
 - Jest tests run on Sauce labs serially.
 Parallel currently breaks.
 - You will see any console.log() calls made from the test.js file in your shell.